h-hata/linearmapping/README.md

-# liner mapping
+# linear mapping
-This is a HTML with some script for learning liner mapping.
+This is a HTML with some script for learning linear mapping.

 # usage
 Two canvases apear on your browser when this HTML file is loaded.